WojtekBoboryk/phishing-detection/README.md

 This repository contains a web application built with Django that uses a pre-trained machine learning model from Hugging Face to analyze email content and detect phishing attempts.
 The app stores phishing sender names in a database and allows users to search for them through a simple interface.

 ## Features
-1. **Model Comparison**: We evaluated the performance of three different machine learning models on the dataset `Phishing_Email.csv` from [Kaggle](https://www.kaggle.com/datasets/subhajournal/phishingemails/data).
+1. **Model Comparsion**: We evaluated the performance of three different machine learning models on the dataset `Phishing_Email.csv` from [Kaggle](https://www.kaggle.com/datasets/subhajournal/phishingemails/data).
 The evaluated models were:
    - `ealvaradob/bert-finetuned-phishing`
    - `cybersectony/phishing-email-detection-distilbert_v2.4.1`
    - `imanoop7/bert-phishing-detector`